-Since beginning his work as Carroll president, Evans has made news for several significant achievements, including the college’s receipt of a $1 million “Christmas gift” in December 2012 from Carroll alumnus Dr. Earl Heller and another $1 million received from the Howard Hughes Medical Institute for furthering the college’s infectious disease research.
-Evans has created abundant new study abroad and intellectual exchange programs between Carroll and colleges and universities around the world.
-These include Catholic University of Korea in Seoul, Korea, Ritsumeikan Aisa Pacific Univerity in Beppu, Japan, Universite´ Catholique de l'Ouest in Angers, France and Universidad Ponificia Comillas in Madrid, Spain.
-Evans is also exploring opportunites in Chile and Ireland.
+Since beginning his work as president, Dr. Evans has led Carroll in its strategic planning efforts: establishing a new strategic vision, moving forward new programs, and invigorating Carroll’s campus planning efforts.
+Immediate changes to campus can be seen in the current construction of two new campus apartment buildings that will open for students in May 2014.
+Through Dr. Evans’ stewardship, the college received a $1 million “Christmas gift” in December 2012 from Carroll alumnus Dr. Earl Heller and another $1 million received from the Howard Hughes Medical Institute for furthering the college’s infectious disease research.
+Dr. Evans has also created abundant new study abroad and intellectual exchange programs between Carroll and colleges and universities around the world.
+These include Catholic University of Korea in Seoul, Korea, Ritsumeikan Aisa Pacific Univerity in Beppu, Japan, Université Catholique de l'Ouest in Angers, France and Universidad Ponificia Comillas in Madrid, Spain.

 Dr. Evans and his wife Lisa (a graduate of Georgetown and The University of Texas at Austin Graduate School) have two young sons: Walter and Leland.